 If you have been in the field for a while, you know what the job is really like, so you’re ahead of the game.

 If you’re a newbie, you have to start with researching the job.
-Everyone has to research the company, because including the details that are specific to that particular company (like the name of the software they use) are the cherry-on-top touches that make it extraordinary.
+That's different than just researching the company.
+Everyone has to research the company.
+With that research, you can include the details specific to that particular employer, like the name of the software they use.
+Details like that are the cherry-on-top touches that make it extraordinary.